dmhacker/drsh/README.md

 * drsh assumes that all clients & servers connecting to one Redis instance are mutually trusted.
 That is, one user won't attempt to interfere with traffic sent by another node.
-* drsh implements forward secrecy using the Diffie-Helman key exchange and encrypts messages using the ChaCha20-Poly1305 AEAD cipher.
-However, this former implementation has not be deemed cryptographically secure by experts.
+* drsh tries to implement forward secrecy using the Diffie-Helman key exchange and to encrypt messages using the ChaCha20-Poly1305 AEAD cipher.
+However, I cannot objectively guarantee that my implementation is cryptographically secure.
 * There are significant performance losses associated with routing packets through an intermediary rather than going with a direct route.